Individual Sensitivity Preprocessing for Data Privacy

+Note that our second accuracy guarantee similarly considers databases under which our preprocessing correctly outputs the mean.
+It can be immediately seen that the allowable range for values in the database extends beyond the range for the naive algorithm, and can in some ways be seen to double this range.
+Essentially, the minimum and maximum values must still be within $n\Delta$ for us to guarantee correctly outputting the mean, but the range under with minimum and maximum values can fall is now doubled.
+Given the significance of mean as a statistical metric, we still believe this improvement is of significance and is the first to improve upon the naive algorithm when no underlying assumptions are made with regard to the database.

+To complement this comparison to the naive algorithm, we also give strong accuracy guarantees for all databases not just the ones output correctly in our preprocessing.
 Unpacking the bound in Theorem \ref{thm:mean}, the first term says that the mean of the database cannot be too far from $\hmu$.
 The second term considers the individual sensitivity of each data point, where $\abs{x_i - \mu(D)}/n$ is roughly the amount the mean changes from adding $x_i$ to the database.
 The sensitivity bound on $g$ requires that each individual change can only be offset by an additive $\Delta$, and we need to consider this contribution from each input.
 Intuitively, our error is small for databases whose mean is reasonably close to $\hmu$ and do not have many significant outliers, which is exactly what one would expect.

-The final guarantee says that if we consider a range bounded by $n\Delta$, then we preserve perfect accuracy.
-Note that if the input is restricted to this range, then the sensitivity of $\mu$ is $\Delta$, so we should be able to perfectly fit a $\Delta$-sensitivity bounded function to $\mu$ in this range.
-This matches the more general result of Lemma \ref{lem:2-approx_1d_key_lemma}, that we are able to fit our function well on well-behaved subsets of the data universe.

 \paragraph{Variance.} Variance is also not naturally defined on the empty set, so we define it to be 0 for simplicity.
 Our efficient implementation of variance takes $O(n^2)$ time and provides the following guarantee. \begin{restatable}{theorem}{variance} Let $\textbf{Var}: \R^{<\mathbb{N}} \rightarrow \R$ be the variance function for the data universe of all finite-length real-valued vectors.
 For fixed parameter $\Delta$, along with any database $D = (x_1,....,x_n) \in \R^{<\mathbb{N}}$, we have $O(n^2)$ time access to a function $g: \R^{<\mathbb{N}} \rightarrow \R$ with sensitivity $\Delta$ such that,